-Whether you are seeking representation for your own serious injuries or the wrongful death of a loved one, Crosley Law Firm has experienced attorneys and staff who will walk you through every step of the litigation process.
-While each case we handle is unique, you can expect that once you retain the services of Crosley Law Firm, your personal injury case will advance through the following stages:
+Whether you are seeking representation for your own serious injuries or the wrongful death of a loved one, Crosley Law has experienced attorneys and staff who will walk you through every step of the litigation process.
+While each case we handle is unique, you can expect that once you retain the services of Crosley Law, your personal injury case will advance through the following stages.

-During this stage, getting medical treatment for your injuries is vital.
+During this stage, it’s essential that victims get the medical care they need.
 Regardless of whether or not they have health insurance, some people have difficulty finding a doctor willing to treat them for injuries caused by a car wreck.
 When this happens, clients can become frustrated with the healthcare system.
-We will help you navigate the healthcare maze by providing you with an analysis of any insurance benefits to which you may be entitled.
+We help them navigate the healthcare maze by providing our clients with an analysis of any insurance benefits to which they may be entitled.

 Usually, this process includes taking depositions, which are formal sworn witness statements given under oath, of any important witnesses in the case.

-Your medical treatment continues during the litigation stage as well.
-The goal is to determine whether your injuries are healing well or if you will need additional long-term medical treatment.
-Also, we consult with experts during this stage who will help the jury understand any complex medical, scientific or technical issues in your case.
+Medical treatment continues during the litigation stage as well.
+The goal is to determine whether our client’s injuries are healing well or if they will need additional long-term medical treatment.
+Also, we consult with experts during this stage who will help the jury understand any complex medical, scientific, or technical issues in the case.

 The litigation stage often includes mediation, which is a settlement discussion ordered by the court to be facilitated by a neutral third party.
 This process allows the parties to candidly discuss the strengths and weaknesses of their respective positions and make a good-faith effort to reach a reasonable settlement.

 If we are unable to resolve our client’s case fairly during mediation and other settlement negotiations, then we will proceed to trial.
 Usually, this trial is held before a jury selected by the legal parties.
 A personal injury trial can last anywhere from a few days to several weeks.
 The injured party carries the burden of proving their case based on a preponderance of the evidence and gets to present its side first.